 Kauai Grill – Princeville

 If you happen to find yourself in the Princeville/Hanalei area and are looking for a fantastic meal with an even better view, the Kauai Grill will not disappoint.
-This restaurant, in the St. Regis Princeville, is mainly a steakhouse but they do have a good seafood selection as well.
+This restaurant, in the Princeville Resort, is mainly a steakhouse but they do have a good seafood selection as well.

 Reservations are required and we would recommend dressing a little bit fancier.
 It’s not what you would call budget friendly, but you will get a fantastic meal and great service.
 If you are eating at the restaurant, there is complimentary valet parking.